Owerre/Anomaly-Detection/README.md

 ## Supervised Learning

-In the supervised setting, the class label for each record in the training set are provided and the goal is to train a classifier that would be used for prediction on unseen data.
+In the supervised setting, the class label for each record in the training set is provided and the goal is to train a classifier that would be used for prediction on unseen data.
 Here, we have trained two classifiers

 - Logistic Regression